-Welcome to the 2014 Larry H. Miller Tour of Utah.
+Welcome to the 2016 Larry H. Miller Tour of Utah!
 On behalf of the host city Local Organizing Committees (LOCs), we thank you for your interest and support of this year’s event.
-With the addition of a seventh exciting day to the Tour, the LOCs will rely heavily on their communities for volunteer support.
+We are excited to see the Tour of Utah return to Southern Utah.
+We also welcome several new host communities, as well as some of our regular favorites.

-The volunteer registration application is centralized on the TOU website (tourofutah.com) but each host city LOC will recruit, train and schedule their local volunteers as needed for their specific stage start and/or finish.
-Volunteer registration will remain open through the end of July, but may close early as positions at the various stages are filled.
+Volunteer registration is now open through the end of July, but may close as positions at the various stages are filled.
+The volunteer registration application is centralized on the TOU website but each host city LOC will recruit, train and schedule the local volunteers as needed for their specific stage start and/or finish.

-- Monday, August 4 Stage 1 – Cedar City
+- Stage 1 – Zion Canyon Village to Cedar City

-- Thursday, August 7 Stage 4 – Ogden to Powder Mountain
+- Stage 4 – IM Flash to Kearns

-- Friday, August 8 Stage 5 – Evanston to Kamas
+- Stage 5 – Antelope Island State Park to Bountiful

-- Saturday, August 9 Stage 6 – Salt Lake City to Snowbird Ski and Summer Resort
+- Stage 6 – Snowbain Resort to Snowbird Ski & Summer Resort

-The primary method of communication will be e-mail, so please make sure you have submitted your information correctly.
-You can refer to the Volunteer FAQs section of this website for more information.
-You can also reach us by e-mail at firstname.lastname@example.org.
-Once you complete the registration process you will also receive the Tour of Utah newsletter via e-mail which will keep you up to date on the latest Tour news.
+The primary method of communication is through e-mail, so please make sure you have submitted your information correctly.
+You can refer to the Volunteer FAQs section of this website for further information.
+You can also reach us by e-mail at email@example.com.
+Once you complete the registration process you will also receive the Tour newsletter via e-mail which will keep you up to date on the latest Tour news.

 - What happens after my application has been submitted?

-The Volunteer Managers for host cities will manage the volunteer information and schedules for their respective stages.
+The Volunteer Manager for each host city will manage the volunteer information and schedules for their respective stages.
 They will stay in contact with you and provide additional information and next steps.
 Please contact and work with the individual LOC Volunteer Managers if you have questions specific to that stage and volunteer positions.
 The Volunteer Managers may re-assign or make adjustments based on the operational needs of each host city but will take your requests and availability into consideration.

 - When and where are volunteers needed?

 Volunteer needs are determined by each host city.
-The majority of volunteers will be assigned to the start or finish locations and along the course route.
-Until your exact shift and assignment is known, please plan to be available for most of the day related to the stage for which you applied.
-Please note, unless you are a Traveling Course Marshal, you cannot volunteer at both a start and finish at the same stage unless the course is a loop and the start/finish city is the same (Stage 1 Cedar City & Stage 7 Park City).
+The majority of volunteers will be assigned to the start or finish locations.
+Until your exact shift and assignment is known, please plan to be available for most of the day for the stage that you sign up for.
+Please note, unless you are assigned as a Traveling Course Marshal, you cannot volunteer at both a start and finish at the same stage unless the course is a loop and the start/finish cities are the same.

 - Can children/youth volunteer?